Resources

 What Is a Tooth Extraction Procedure?

 Tooth extraction is a procedure where a dental professional removes a tooth from the mouth.
 This is typically done when a tooth is severely infected, damaged due to decay or trauma, or affected by gum disease.
 Teeth may also be extracted if they are impacted below the gumline, a common issue with wisdom teeth.
+The procedure varies depending on the reason for the extraction.

 What are the Different Types of Tooth Extractions?